VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 ## Objective

 In this project, we aim to simulate a network attack and learn how to defend against such threats.
-Utilizing the virtual machines previously configured in the project before this one which will be linked <a href="">here</a>, we will set up a scenario where:
+Utilizing the virtual machines previously configured in my <a href="https://github.com/VegaL101/Setting-up-a-basic-home-lab">"setting up a basic home lab"</a> project, In this scenario:

-Ubuntu VM will act as the defending system, tasked with protecting against potential threats.
+The Ubuntu VM will act as the defending system, tasked with protecting against potential threats.
-Kali Linux VM will serve as the attacker, simulating various types of network attacks to test and evaluate our defensive measures.
+ThE Kali Linux VM will serve as the attacker, simulate a network attack to test and evaluate our defensive measures.
-This exercise will not only help us understand the vulnerabilities within our network but also improve our ability to deploy effective countermeasures.
-By analyzing attack vectors and implementing robust defense strategies, we will gain practical experience in maintaining network security.
+This project will not only help us understand the vulnerabilities within our network but also improve our ability to deploy effective countermeasures.